jalsol/jaltext/README.md

     - `types/`: The wrapper classes for the POSIX C library (e.g. `addr_info`, `sockaddr`, etc.)
     - `server/`: The server implementation
     - `client/`: The client implementation

+## Notes

+- I could have done better with `epoll`, but I decided to use `select` because it is easier to use.
+I will probably switch to `epoll` in the future.

+## License

+This project is licensed under the **GNU Affero General Public License v3.0**.